LAB02-Admin/HASS.Agent-Docs/docs/mediaplayer/mediaplayer-usage-and-examples.md

 # MediaPlayer Usage and Examples

+### Installation

+Refer to the integration's installation and configuration pages on the left.

 ### General

 You can add the mediaplayer to your dashboard by using a `Media Control Card`, and selecting your entity (for the above example, `media_player.hass_agent_test_mediaplayer`).